 District Court Rejects Claims Based on Difference of Medical Opinion and Disallows Statistical Sampling and Extrapolation Methodologies in Hospice Eligibility Case

-and Brian F. McEvoy
+By Brian F. McEvoy

 A federal district court in the Northern District of Texas has granted summary judgment in favor of hospice care providers on relator’s FCA claims based on differences of clinical judgment regarding patients’ eligibility for hospice services.
 The court also rejected the relator’s attempts to prove liability through the use of statistical sampling and extrapolation.

 The case involved allegations by a social worker employed at one of the defendants’ hospice clinics that defendants violated the FCA by causing patients who were not eligible for the Medicare hospice benefit to be certified as eligible, and then submitting claims for ineligible patients.
 Specifically, the relator claimed that some of the defendants’ patients were ineligible for hospice services because they were not “terminally ill,” or because documentation supporting a six-month prognosis was not included in their medical records.
 As a result, she claimed, the necessary certifications of eligibility and the Medicare claims for these patients were false.
 She also alleged that the defendants violated the FCA by certifying compliance with the Anti-Kickback Statute while engaging in schemes to pay kickbacks to promote hospice enrollment.